josh4got/Joshua-Portfolio/README.md

 ## Description

-This is a webpage built to display my projects and knowledge of varius web developement topics.
+This is a professional web developer profile page for Joshua Bott.
+This wepbage was made to provide potential employers an opportunity to see my skills and learn more about me.

 ## Installation